 1.3B(2) Describe efforts to coordinate Federal and State funding for centers and IL services, including the amounts, sources and purposes of the funding to be coordinated.

 The coordination of Federal and State funding for IL Services is standard practice in this state because of the minimal funding received.
-The State IL Program utilizes the Part B monies (Federal an State Match) to leverage additional independent living services for individuals with significant disabilities from qualified non-profit community-based service providers.
+The State IL Program utilizes the Part B monies (Federal and State Match) to leverage additional independent living services for individuals with significant disabilities from qualified non-profit community-based service providers.
 Part B monies are distributed annually through the State's Request for Proposal process.
 The IL Center has been a recipient of Part B monies for more than 25 years.
 As a result, the level of coordination of IL services is very high.
 The number of new individuals receiving IL services continues to increase modestly.
 Because the IL center has a well-established service delivery system and partnerships with other funding streams, Part B monies are able to directly impact individuals with significant disabilities without duplication.
 There are two additional providers funded through Part B, the Brain Injury Association of NH, and Northeast Deaf and Hard of Hearing Services.
 These providers have received funding for more than 15 years.
 Because of the of the service delivery infrastructure that has been developed, through the continued close collaborations between the IL Center and the other two Part B contractors, there continues to be increased capacity for the State Services for Independent Living Program.

 1.3B(3) Describe any in-kind resources including plant, equipment or services to be provided in support of the SILC resource plan, IL services, general CIL operations and/or other SPIL objectives.